AppleIntelWifi/adapter/README.md

 ## Credits
 [Apple]() for making macOS, and all of the ~~glorious~~awful APIs that I use

-[zxystd](https://github.com/zxystd) for writing the initial base code for this kext
+[@zxystd](https://github.com/zxystd) for writing the initial base code for this kext

 [Intel](https://intel.com) for the cheap wireless devices

-[Acidanthera](https://github.com/acidanthera) for the CI configuration
+[@acidanthera](https://github.com/acidanthera) for the CI configuration

+[@comex](https://github.com/comex) for this amazing [gist](https://gist.github.com/comex/0c19c1b3fa569f549947) which contains several structs I didn't want to RE

+[@rpeshkov](https://github.com/rpeshkov) for paving the way initially with IntelWifi/Black80211